NikhilD2003/USTC-TK2016-Refactored/README.md

 Due to the massive size of the network traffic files, the data is split into two access methods to keep this repository fast and lightweight:

 * **Raw PCAP & Session Data (`1_Pcap` & `2_Session`):** The original raw PCAP files and the extracted session folders total over 8 GB.
-You can download these full folders directly from my Google Drive here: `[Insert Google Drive Link Here]`.
-Place them in the root directory if you want to run the pipeline from the very beginning.
+You can download the compressed version of these folders directly from my Google Drive here: `[Insert Google Drive Link Here]`.
+Extract them and place them in the root directory if you want to run the pipeline from the very beginning.

 * **Pre-Processed Sessions (`3_ProcessedSession`):** If you want to skip the Windows PowerShell extraction steps and jump straight into generating images with Python, I have included a compressed archive right here in the repository!
 Simply extract the `3_ProcessedSession.tar.gz` (518 MB) file into a folder named `3_ProcessedSession/`, and you are ready to run Step 4 (`3_Session2Png.py`).